-The United States Veteran’s Affair department is the guarantor for all VA mortgages.
-The VA loan can be used by active duty members of the armed forces, veterans and people that have served in either the guard or the reserves.
+The United States Veteran’s Affairs department is the guarantor for all VA mortgages.
+The VA loan can be used by active-duty members of the armed forces, veterans, and people that have served in either the guard or the reserves.
 Different factors determine if a person can qualify for the loan.
 Over 20 million veterans have used this program since 1944 to purchase a home.
 In the article below we will point out the pros and cons of the VA loan.

 How VA Loans Work

 Although the VA mortgages are guaranteed by the VA Department, the loan does not come directly from the VA office.
 To make things easier and more widely available, The VA authorizes lenders all across the country to offer the VA mortgage based on particular rules.
 As long as lenders follow the rules, the lender will be reimbursed by the VA if the borrower stops making payments on the loan.

 In the most basic of terms, a borrower must obtain their COE (Certificate of Eligibility) first in order to apply for a VA loan.
 Most mortgage lenders have the ability to assist veterans with getting a copy of the COE.
 A borrower must match the requirements of one of the following situations in order to be eligible for the COE:

 - You have completed your service in the military, and you meet the minimum length of service set by the VA (90 days if served during war, 181 days if served during peace)